magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/assets.md

 # Assets

-Assets form the foundation of any Space in CSP.
+Assets form the foundation of any space in CSP.
 They bring visual elements to life and add interactivity.
-For instance, 3D models represent objects within a Space, video assets can be applied to surfaces to create dynamic visuals.
 By combining various assets, you can create detailed environments where users can explore, interact, and engage with each other in real-time.

 In CSP, an **asset** is any resource used to create and enhance virtual spaces.
 Assets include files such as 3D models, textures, images, sounds, and gaussian splats.
-These assets are essential for building immersive, interactive environments.

-An asset is a digital resource that acts as content within a space.
-In CSP, assets help define the visual and interactive elements, enabling users to populate spaces with engaging components.
+These assets are essential for building immersive, interactive environments, enabling users to populate spaces with engaging components.
 Assets are managed by **asset collections**, making it easier to organize and access them.

 Asset management in CSP involves organizing, creating, and updating assets to ensure they are readily available for use in spaces.
 In multi-users environments, managing assets efficiently is critical for smooth, synchronized interaction.
 When assets are properly managed: